mafintosh/hyperssh/README.md

 That's it!
 No more remembering hostnames :D

-Hyperswarm will do UDP hole punching under the hood, so even if your server is located on a home network it should be accessible.
+Hyperswarm will do UDP holepunching under the hood, so even if your server is located on a home network it should be accessible.

 ## License